jakubtae/CuttingAlgo/README.md

-### TS-NODEMON-TEMPLATE
+### Cutting Algorithm

-This is a working nodemon modules typescript template

-### I have no idea how the build thing works and it might not
+My try to create a working cutting algorithm that produces the most optimal usage of an area After this works I will transform it into an npm package